aqaPayam/NakhBot/docs/domain/01-glossary.md

 The normal discovery flow where an active complete user sees one eligible profile at a time.

+Eligible profiles are randomized before being shown.

+For MVP, the database first filters eligible profiles and selects a capped candidate set using a periodically refreshed random shuffle key.

+The application then shuffles that candidate set before serving profiles.

 Guest Preview is separate from normal Explore.

 ### Explore Filter